Associate Chair, Department of Modern Languages

-Jason Busic joined the Department of Modern Languages in 2012 after teaching at St. Michael’s University, VT, for three years.
-Jason earned his doctorate from the Department of Spanish and Portuguese at The Ohio State University in 2009 with a concentration in Medieval and Early Modern Peninsular Studies and a secondary concentration in Colonial Studies.
-Prior to attending The Ohio State University, Jason completed his undergraduate work and a master’s degree in Spanish from Ohio University.
-His research focuses on the intersection between language, religion, and culture in the formation of identity, particularly in the medieval Mediterranean and early modern Iberia.
-His publications explore this theme in Christian-Muslim encounter and dialogue as communicated in catechism, apology, and the manuscript tradition of biblical translation from Latin into Arabic.
-Jason teaches at all levels of the Spanish curriculum including beginning and intermediate Spanish, introduction to literary analysis, and Peninsular culture surveys and seminars.
+Jason Busic joined the Department of Modern Languages in 2012 after teaching at St. Michael’s University, VT, from 2009-2012.
+Jason earned his doctorate from the Department of Spanish and Portuguese at The Ohio State University (2009) with concentrations in medieval and early modern Iberia and colonial Latin America.
+Prior to attending The Ohio State University, Jason completed his undergraduate and master’s degrees in Spanish from Ohio University.
+His research interests include folk narratives from Spain and Morocco, narrative theory, and religious and cultural contact in the Mediterranean.
+Jason enjoys teaching at all levels of the Spanish curriculum.

 Learning & Teaching

 - SP 320, Survey of Spanish (Peninsular) Literature

 - SP 430, Seminar in Peninsular Culture

 Jason Busic studies cultural exchange and the shared cultures of Spain, Morocco, and the Mediterranean.
 He is currently exploring folklore, folk narrative, and narrative theory with a focus on Spain and Morocco.